muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T105)
+- New: Sequence container gains two new modes.
+Mode summary:

+	- normal : the sequence will run once
+	- toggle: the sequence runs in a loop, and each input trigger toggles the state on/off.
+	- loop: the sequence runs in a loop while the input is triggered.
+It stops when the input is released.
+	- wiggle: the sequence runs in a loop while the input is triggered.
+Step sequence, step runtime and step spacing timings can all be randomized.

 ### (m76T104C)
 - Change: Sequence runner can now resume at the last step is the option is selected.
 - Change: Sequence container will keep running while the input is pressed and stop at the step.